 Natural resources management goals and guidelines form the heart of the General Plan's direction for protection of the natural qualities and processes that create CASP's ecological significance and contribute to high-quality visitor experiences.
 The Park Plan emphasizes that the flora, fauna, and ecosystems of CASP units need to be protected, restored if needed, interpreted, and supported by management strategies that do not allow degradation by visitor use.
-Within the Inland and Coastal areas of New State Park, there are three sub-units identified as Natural Preserves, as defined by PRC Section 5019.71.
+Within Carmel River State Beach and Ishxenta State Park - Point Lobos Ranch Property, there are three sub-units identified as Natural Preserves, as defined by PRC Section 5019.71.
 These natural preserves require that management of the areas focus on protection of the natural processes, functions, and qualities of the protected area, while still allowing for limited, compatible visitor-serving facilities and interpretive elements.
 Goals and guidelines, as outlined in Chapter 4 of the Park Plan, provide specific direction in other management zones to prioritize the preservation and protection of the natural and unique qualities of CASP.